nixon-voxell/bevy_jam_5/rough_design_ideas.md

 * Skeleton archer - skeleton but with ranged attack
 * Wizard - easy to kill but strong ranged attack against buildings
 * Spider - creates webs that take a turn for characters to break out of, poisoned melee attack
-* Revenant - armoured undead, big sword attack
+* Revenant - armoured undead, big axe attack
 * Thrall - human servant, can have similar abilities to player's mercenaries and hunters
+* Ghost - Can pass through player units, walls and buildings.